in-the-keyhole/khs-spring-boot-api-example/README.md

 # khs-spring-boot-api-example
-Spring Boot API Example with Spring Fox Swagger implementation and Swagger Publish and API Metrics Spring Boot starter configurations
+Spring Boot API Example CRUD app using Spring MVC/DATA  with Spring Fox Swagger implementation and Swagger Publish and API Metrics Spring Boot starter configurations

 Here are links to the Spring Boot frameworks utilized in the example implementation